mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 - Both in mne_browse_raw and
   in mne_analyze , a non-standard
-  default layout can be set on a user-by-user basis, see Section 4.5.6.
+  default layout can be set on a user-by-user basis, see :ref:`CACFGGCF`.

 - Added the ``--digtrigmask`` option.